-Figure 4 Mechanical Turk Average Scores.
+Fig. 4 Mechanical Turk Average Scores.
 Shows the distribution of scores for clustering-related questions.
 The circle and black bar indicate the average score and standard error for each technique.
 The dotted line indicates random performance (not including the "Unsure" option).
 Our analysis shows that cluster heatmaps perform worse on average on question 13 than sunbursts, radial dendrograms, and force directed trees.
 Cluster heatmaps perform better on average than radial dendrograms in question 14.
 Question 15 did not have statistically significant differences in our post-hoc analysis.
 Gapmap performed better than radial dendrograms in question 16.
 Performance is worse than random for certain techniques in questions 14, 15, and 16-indicating their difficulty.
 However, there is at least one technique for each of these questions where the performance is better than random.
-See Table 1 and Table 2 for more details.
+See Tables 1 and 2 for more details

-Figure 5 Mechanical Turk Average Clusters.
+Fig. 5 Mechanical Turk Average Clusters.
 Shows the distribution of responses to question 17, "How many visually distinct clusters do you see in this visualization?"
 The circle and black bar indicate the mean estimate and standard error for each technique.
 Our analysis shows that cluster heatmaps and sunbursts produce lower estimates on average compared to the other techniques.
-See Table 1 and Table 2 for more details.
+See Tables 1 and 2 for more details performance for question 16.
+Radial dendrograms and sunbursts are among the best performers on question 13, but are among the worst performers on questions 14-16.
+Force directed trees did moderately well on questions 13 and 16, but poorly on questions 14 and 15.
+The performance of circle packing was mediocre across all clustering questions.